Bioconductor/BioC2019/docs/registration.md

 ## Travel and accommodation

-Participants must arrange and pay for their own travel and accommodation.
+Participants must arrange and pay for their own travel and accommodation; we have NOT arranged conference rates at nearby hotels.
 The conference venue is at [Victoria University][uvic] on the downtown (St. George) campus of the University of Toronto on the north-east edge of Queen's Park.
 [Map][ut].

 [ut]: http://map.utoronto.ca/